HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/configuration/security/configuring-keep-idplite-with-identity-service.md

 1. Pause here for a moment (don't save yet), and complete the steps for [setting up Keep databases and applications](#Keep-Application-and-Database-Setup)
 1. Scope = database `name` (API Name) for the database added in the next step; if more than one database, you should be able to enter a list of database names; check Keep documentation to see how the names are delimited (perhaps a comma or space, but to keep it simple, just enter one db name if uncertain about how to specify multiple)
 1. Client ID = `App id` from the application created in the next section below
-1. Client Secret = Obtained when you first creat the appliction (next section)
+1. Client Secret = Obtained when you first create the application (next section)
 1. Now you can `save`

 ![voltmx identityprovider keepidplite](../../../assets/images/voltmx-identityprovider-keepidplite.png)